danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 Exercising this harness requires three terminals open simultaneously:

-1. **Your web server and background jobs** — `bin/dev`, which starts both the Rails app server to receive the HTTP POST requests from Stripe, and your background job processor (ours is Sidekiq).
+1. **Your web server and background jobs:** `bin/dev`, which starts both the Rails app server to receive the HTTP POST requests from Stripe, and your background job processor (ours is Sidekiq).
-2. **Stripe CLI webhook forwarding** — `stripe listen --forward-to localhost:5000/hooks` so that Stripe's webhooks reach your local machine
+2. **Stripe CLI webhook forwarding:** `stripe listen --forward-to localhost:5000/hooks` so that Stripe's webhooks reach your local machine
-3. **The test harness commands** — where you run the rake tasks to set up test data, advance time, and clean up
+3. **The test harness commands:** where you run the rake tasks to set up test data, advance time, and clean up

 The full test cycle for one plan type looks like this: